 Getting it right the first time without delay doesn’t just happen; it takes expertise and experience.
 In the molding industry, there are numerous methods for cutting corners—shipping work overseas or parceling out work through brokers.
 That approach transforms a design into a commodity with the accompanying assumption that “parts are parts.”
 The problem is that just a few substandard part failures can ruin a company’s reputation.
 Further, a minor delay in getting to market can put a new device introduction onto life support.
 If a customer has questions, should they be required to address them with someone 12 time zones away or through a third party?
 Can a medical device manufacturer afford to put a project on hold while parts are in transit from an unknown location?

 Consider the benefits of a domestic molder.
 Look for a molding partner that will be available to handle calls at a reasonable time, or even schedule a visit with.
 Know who is working on the molded parts and where to reach them.
-Consider the benefit of knowing where the part molds are through the entire life of the product.
+Consider the benefit of knowing where the part molds are throughout the entire life of the product.

 5. What is the right price?